agitzen/Yobbers/README.md

 # Yobbers
 History of a journey in technology

-Most things can be solved by :sleep: or :coffee: or :beer:!
+Most things can be solved by sleep, :coffee: or :beer:!